lenniecottrell/100Days-r2/README.md

     - learned about remove(), find(), and peek() methods in linked lists
   ###### Things I want to focus on tomorrow:
     - try to write out a linked list in javascript from memory and my notes without referencing the one I already wrote
+    - make a working branch on the book app so I don't accidentally ruin the good work I've done :)
     - set breakpoints on the grid
     - standardize the title/author text position
     - add a hover animation to the cards